Kuan-Liu/canada_dash/README.md

 You can view the dashboard online at
 <https://kuan-liu.shinyapps.io/canada_dash/>.

+## News

+I am excited to share with everyone, [Rose Garrett](https://twitter.com/rose_carrot), my academic sister will be joining me to improve this dashboard.
+Rose is a second year PhD student in Biostatistics at DLSPH, University of Toronto, also under the supervision of [Dr. Eleanor Pullenayegum](https://twitter.com/EMPullenayegum) at Sickkids.
+Rose will create new visualization figures for us.
+Stay tuned\!

 ## From the author

 **Thank you for your interest in my new data visualization project.**